MarcusE1W/absolute-beginner/content/post/spacemacs.md

 | add a new line under the current line | ] SPC |
 |                                       |       |

+__Super bonus function to move in text__
+A very nifty function to jump quickly to text currently displayed in the window is `SPC j j`.
+1. After the second j of the SPC command select the first letter of the text where you want to jump to.
+So basically look at the word you want to jump to and select it's first letter.
+2. All the corresponding letters in the visible text of the window will be marked with a two letter combination.
+3. Key in the two colourful letters of the positionat the beginning of the word where you want to jump and there you are.
+4. It is much more straight foreward than it sounds.

+Example text:

+Nunc rutrum turpis sed pede.
+Nunc aliquet, augue nec adipiscing interdum, lacus tellus malesuada massa, quis varius mi purus non odio.
+Pellentesque tristique imperdiet tortor.
+Mauris ac felis vel velit tristique imperdiet.
+Sed bibendum.
+Praesent augue.
+Nullam rutrum.
+Curabitur vulputate vestibulum lorem.

+## Configuration
+As mentioned in many places, confiuration  in Spacemacs happens in the .spacemacs file.
+The file is largely split in 5 interestin sections:

+Hit spc f e d (file emacs dotfile) to open this file.
+This is where you can customize everything.
+Find the dotspacemacs-configuration-layers line.
+You can use / in normal mode to start searching for it and enter when you have it.
+Add latex in that list.
+It should look like this:

+dotspacemacs-configuration-layers '(
+latex
+other-layer
+o;ther-layer)

+Now spacemacs will load that layer on startup for you, which includes a major mode for editing latex and a bunch of commands.
+You can now either restart emacs, or hit spc f e R(file emacs reload) to reload your config.
+Now if you hit spc f f (file find) and open a latex file you should have some syntax highlighting and latex specific commands on your , key.

+..... some comments at the top

+`(defun dotspacemacs/layers ()` ... some standard configuration

+`Dotspacemacs-configuration-layers` ... add layers after that some more standard configuration

+`(defun dotspacemacs/user-init ()` ... setup for the very start of emacs, not often needed `(defun dotspacemacs/user-config ()`... your personal user configuration `(defun dotspacemacs/emacs-custom-settings ()` ... don't make changes after this
+1. In the first section you find already predefined configuration functions with default settings 2.

+NOTE: the whole large section of standard configuration is called `(defun dotspacemacs/layers ()` whereas the small paragraph where you add your own selection of layer is called `dotspacemacs-configuration-layers**.

 ## Useful links:

 - An absolute beginners guide to Spacemacs for academic (writing)[https://ontologicalblog.com/2016/10/14/an-absolute-beginners-guide-to-spacemacs-for-academic-writing/]